 Some people unintentionally remove the mask while they’re asleep.
 If your mask feels unnatural while you’re awake, it’s going to feel unnatural while you’re asleep, causing you to remove it.
 If you have this problem, then just a little practice will make perfect!

 Solutions: Try wearing the mask while you’re awake for small chunks of time throughout the day.
 When you’re watching TV, put it on for a few minutes periodically.
 This will help you get used to the airway pressure and how the mask itself feels on your face.
 Your sleeping brain won’t register anything abnormal or uncomfortable if it’s something that feels more natural when you’re awake.

 3. You’re Smothering Me!

-Problem: Even though a CPAP machine is meant to prevent suffocating, some individuals feel anxious and claustrophobic putting it on.
+Problem: One of the main cpap machine problems that we hear too often is that even though a CPAP machine is meant to prevent suffocating, some individuals feel anxious and claustrophobic putting it on.

 Solution: A good way to overcome this problem is to ease in step by step.

 Try simply holding the mask to your face without any of the straps at first.
 Get used to that, then try it with the straps on.

 Next, try and get used to simply holding the mask on your face with the hose attached.
 If you’re not feeling more at ease by this point, leave the straps undone until you feel like you can attach them.

 Eventually, you should be comfortable enough to fully put the mask on, then you can start getting used to the forced airway pressure.
 Most CPAP machines allow you to control the pressure, so start with the lowest setting and work up to the setting recommended by your sleep specialist

 Problem: Your nose may be runny or stuffy if you use a CPAP machine due to the airflow in and out of the nostrils.